Estimated reading time: 5 minutes

 It is also important to be aware that whether your utility company follows net metering or net billing can also depend on the size of your solar system.
 For example, in New Mexico, the Public Regulation Commission (PNM) offers net metering for systems under 10 kW and net billing for systems 10 kW and larger.

-In summary, net metering is at the retail rate, which is not technically compensation, but customers can benefit if their utility company allows excess generation rollover.
+In summary, net metering is at the retail rate, which is not technically compensation--however, customers can benefit if their utility company allows excess generation rollover.
 Feed-in tariffs (FITs) can pay customers above or under retail rates for excess generation, and net billing charges customers the retail rate to pull electricity from the grid and pays customers less than the retail rate for exported generation.

 Since these programs can differ significantly, it is important to know what your utility company or state will offer as you plan and size your solar system.